elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods.md

     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/how-do-the-roman-equivalents-of-the-greek-gods-differ-in-terms-of-attributes-and-symbolism
 related_article5:
-    id: 166539
+    id: 166538
     title: >-
-        How are Cyclopes depicted in Greek mythology, and what is their significance?
+        What role do satyrs play in Greek mythology, and what do they symbolize?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-are-cyclopes-depicted-in-greek-mythology-and-what-is-their-significance
+    url: /learn/philosophy-and-greek-myths/questions/what-role-do-satyrs-play-in-greek-mythology-and-what-do-they-symbolize
 ---

 &nbsp;